 The constant body protein flux plus the increased BCAA/leucine oxidation caused by exercise means that leucine is in high demand and therefore may not be able to participate in muscle growth at its full potential.

-This is where supplementing with additional BCAA's (or free-form leucine depending on your beliefs) and glutamine comes into play.
-Supplementing with glutamine will help keep skeletal muscle and plasma glutamine concentrations elevated and decrease BCAA/leucine oxidation and therefore muscle catabolism.
+This is where supplementing with additional BCAAs (or free-form leucine depending on your beliefs) and glutamine comes into play.
+Supplementing with glutamine may help keep skeletal muscle and plasma glutamine concentrations elevated and decrease BCAA/leucine oxidation and therefore muscle catabolism.

-Supplementing with BCAA's will help meet the increased BCAA oxidation caused by exercise by providing substrates for energy production and protein synthesis and serving as precursors for alanine and glutamine.
-This means there will be more BCAA/leucine available to stimulate protein synthesis through mTOR-dependent and independent pathways.
+Supplementing with BCAAs may help meet the increased BCAA oxidation caused by exercise by providing substrates for energy production and protein synthesis and serving as precursors for alanine and glutamine.
+This means there may be more BCAA/leucine available to stimulate protein synthesis through mTOR-dependent and independent pathways.